biosustain/pankb_db/README.md

 # The PanKB website DBs: ETL & Self-deployed MongoDB instance

 The repo contains :
-- ETL scripts used to populate the PanKB website DEV and PROD databases;
+- ETL scripts used to populate the PanKB website DEV, PREPROD and PROD databases;
 - scripts used to set up a dockerized self-deployed standalone MongoDB instance for the development purposes.

 ## Authors